 The right choice depends on how often your vehicles change and how much downtime you can afford during installation.

 Both systems deliver location data, but OBD tracking provides richer insight into engine health and performance.
-Because it connects to the OBD-II port, it can capture fault codes, fuel consumption, and driver behavior metrics.
+Because it connects to the OBD-II port, it can capture fault codes and fuel consumption data, while driver behavior metrics are collected through the device’s built-in sensors (available in both OBD-II and hardwired systems).
 That means earlier warnings about maintenance issues and better data for optimizing performance.

 If diagnostics and maintenance data are priorities, OBDII fleet tracking offers simplicity and coverage.
-If you need deep visibility into heavy-duty assets, a hardwired setup is the stronger choice.
+For fleets that need direct access to vehicle and engine data through the CAN bus, using an OBDII or J1939-connected device is often the better choice.

 Most light-duty vehicles and service vans have standard OBD-II ports, making OBD tracking a seamless fit.
 For older trucks, off-road vehicles, or equipment without those ports, a hardwired GPS device is often the only option.

 In practice, many large fleets end up using both.
-Service vans and light trucks use plug-and-play GPS trackers for flexibility, while heavy machinery and permanent vehicles use hardwired systems.
+Service vans and light trucks typically use plug-and-play GPS trackers for flexibility, while heavy machinery and other fleet assets (think dump trucks, cranes, or utility vehicles) often prefer hardwired systems.

-Track Star supports both types under one dashboard, making mixed-fleet tracking simple.
+Track Star supports both types in one dashboard, making mixed-fleet tracking simple.

 The most effective fleets use both.
 Light-duty vehicles run OBD trackers to capture diagnostics and streamline setup, while heavy-duty and specialty assets rely on hardwired GPS for permanent tracking.